'Senseless' murder of teacher in Midlands sends shockwaves across the country

 Ashling Murphy was a teacher in Durrow, Co Offaly

-THE YOUNG teacher who was murdered in a random attack while jogging along a popular walkway in broad daylight has been named locally as Ashling Murphy.
+THE YOUNG teacher who was murdered in a random attack while jogging along a popular walkway in Offaly in broad daylight has been named locally as Ashling Murphy.

 Gardaí are investigating the fatal assault on the woman that occurred at approximately 4pm on Wednesday, along the canal bank at Cappincur, Tullamore, County Offaly.